gbenavid/mongodb_course_notes/week_6/notes.md

   ])
   ```
   **ALWAYS BE THINKING ABOUT THE EFFICIENCY OF YOUR PIPELINE**
+  It's best to include the $match opperator as soon as possible in your aggregation query so that your
+  other stages won't have to process an excesive amount of documents.

   * **Sort**: How you would like to sort your documents.
   ```